William & Mary Data & Information Overview

 When estimating how much access students will have to their teachers, some people like to look at what percentage of faculty members are full time.
 This is because part-time teachers may not have as much time to spend on campus as their full-time counterparts.

-The full-time faculty percentage at College of William and Mary is 80%.
+The full-time faculty percentage at William & Mary is 81%.
 This is higher than the national average of 47%.

-Retention and Graduation Rates at College of William and Mary
+Retention and Graduation Rates at William & Mary

 Freshmen Retention Rate

-How Much Does College of William and Mary Cost?overall average net price of William & Mary is $16,383.
+How Much Does William & Mary Cost?overall average net price of William & Mary is $19,800.
 The affordability of the school largely depends on your financial need since net price varies by income group.
 See the table below for the net price for different income groups.

 Net Price by Income Group for William & Mary